BlogApp Experience

 So, is there anything you can do?

 With the right mobile survey questions popping up at the right moment in your app, you will catch your users when they're most engaged.
-You’ll collect mobile app feedback that will let you remove friction and improve the customer experience.
 And if you play your cards right—you will get more 5-star reviews and avoid negative ones.

 In this article, you'll find: